 This vegan green goddess dressing really is aptly named (it’s very green and tastes like food of the gods).
 It’s deliciously herbaceous from the fresh basil, tarragon, parsley and chives.
 It’s rich and creamy from the avocado, and it’s refreshingly zingy from the fresh lemon juice.
 And I love that it can be used interchangeably as a dressing, dip or sauce.

-Feel free to play around with the mix of fresh herbs in this homemade green goddess dressing recipe.
+Plenty of fresh herbs give this dressing its fresh, delicious flavour.
+Feel free to play around with the mix of fresh herbs in this dressing recipe.
 If you love cilantro (I do not!) go ahead and add some instead of (or in addition to) the parsley.
 Mint would be a nice addition or substitution as well.
-Really any combination of fresh herbs will work nicely.
+Practically any combination of fresh herbs will work nicely.

 You can make a delicious salad by tossing this vegan green goddess dressing with some lettuce, baby spinach or arugula (or any other greens of your choosing).